 WEST ISLAND — Caribbean Curry House, one of Montreal’s oldest slingers of flaky curry-filled roti and a Côte-des-Neiges mainstay since 1980, is upsizing with a second location, headed to Brunswick Boulevard, near Sources, out in the West Island’s Dollard-des-Ormeaux neighbourhood.
 A representative for the restaurant tells Eater the team is working tirelessly to get it up and running for its opening on December 10.

 Caribbean Curry House is opening a second location at 45 Brunswick Boulevard.

 MILE-EX — The folks behind Saint-Henri pho and bánh mì favourite Tran Cantine are expanding their reach into the Mile-Ex neighbourhood with plans to open a second location in January 2022, a representative for the restaurant tells Eater.
-It’s headed to Alexandra Street, and though its menu will be similar to that at the original, it’s called Tran L’épicerie, given the addition of a grocery section that’ll be stocked with homemade items.
-There will also be a takeout window, from which customers can pick up orders on the go.
+It’s headed to Alexandra Street, and though its menu will be similar to that of the original, it’s called Tran L’épicerie, given the addition of a grocery section stocked with homemade items.
+There will also be a takeout window from which customers can pick up orders.

 Tran L’épicerie is slated to open next month at 7061 Alexandra.